aiven/devportal/docs/tutorials/talk-to-kafka.md

 A consumer group is the logical grouping of consumers.
 A consumer is usually a client application that reads (consumes) events from Kafka.
 In Kafka, the consumer(s) must belong to a consumer group.
-If you don\'t define one, Kafka generates a random consumer group.
+If you don't define one, Kafka generates a random consumer group.
 For a Kafka cluster with multiple nodes, consumers within the same consumer group can exist on different nodes.